XIXIYOUNG2018/MPCD1/README.md

 # Train

-MPCD is first pre-trained with ChEMBL dataset in dataset/ChEMBL.
+MGCD is first pre-trained with ChEMBL dataset in dataset/ChEMBL.

 ## Pre-training with ChEMBL dataset
 ```